 Read more in our detailed guide to severance.

 If your employer has let you go, and you want a professional to review the terms of your termination / severance package, contact a Toronto severance lawyer today.
 Do not, however, go to the Ministry of Labour to ask for severance before seeing a lawyer.
-99% of the time a lawyer can get you more money.
+You may be jeopardizing your claim to common law severance.